 JPMorgan Chase & Co.
-(JPM) and Wells Fargo & Co.
-(WFC), prompted by U.S. regulators, took almost $1.4 billion in charge-offs on home-equity loans and other mortgages to borrowers who filed for bankruptcy protection.
+(JPM:US) and Wells Fargo & Co.
+(WFC:US), prompted by U.S. regulators, took almost $1.4 billion in charge-offs on home-equity loans and other mortgages to borrowers who filed for bankruptcy protection.

 JPMorgan wrote off $825 million in loans in the third quarter, 87 percent of which were home-equity loans, the bank said today while reporting third-quarter earnings.
 The guidance by the Office of the Comptroller of the Currency led Wells Fargo to increase net loan charge-offs by $567 million, which was covered by reserves, the San Francisco-based bank said.

 The OCC issued guidance in July on how banks should account for so-called troubled debt restructurings, or TDRs, if the lender doesn’t expect payment in full of both principal and interest.
 The move reflects the tougher stance by new Comptroller Thomas Curry, who took over in March, said Clifford Rossi, a finance professor at the University of Maryland.

 “There has been a sea change with Curry there,” Rossi said.
 “From a supervisory standpoint, the OCC is going to start to scrutinize these type of positions more.”

 JPMorgan’s nonaccrual loans increased by $1.7 billion because of the decision, the New York-based bank said.
 Wells Fargo moved $1.4 billion in loans to nonaccrual status, including $1 billion in first mortgages and $262 million of so- called junior liens, the company said in a statement.

 “We would expect, given the characteristics of the loans we were asked to charge off, that we will receive that value back in the form of principal payments over time,” JPMorgan Chief Financial Officer Doug Braunstein told reporters on a conference call.